Combination of card Seven of Pentacles and card The Devil

 Combination of card Seven of Pentacles and reversed card The Devil

 Reversed Devil with upright Seven of Pentacles is a breath of fresh air after long confinement.
 Breaking free from dependencies, you now stand before a fertile field of possibilities.
-It's time to sow it with new ideas.
+It's time to plant it with new ideas.
 This spread doesn't promise instant results, but guarantees that the ground is ready to embrace your initiatives.

 Combination of reversed card Seven of Pentacles and reversed card The Devil